 HEC Montréal held a codesign workshop bringing together people from a variety of backgrounds, including local residents.
 The workshop was an opportunity for them to collaborate on finding specific solutions to different problems that had been identified.

-The workshop resulted in guidelines that may inspire us and be integrated into the project concept.
+The workshop resulted in guidelines that inspired us and were integrated into the project concept.

-The design will also have to take account of the protected heritage properties and respect the conditions imposed by St. Patrick’s Basilica.
+The design also took account of the protected heritage properties and respects the conditions imposed by St. Patrick’s Basilica.